-You can register for the event and get more details on Meetup.
+You can register for the event and get more details on the conference website.

 Looking forward to seeing you there!